Dr. Aditya Shah

 - Having other digestive disorders like inflammatory bowel disease, diarrhea, or having undergone surgery for it.

-- Use of supplements of Vitamin C, proteins, and so on
+- Use of supplements of Vitamin C and proteins.

 Let us take you through some of the treatments that you need to undergo for kidney stones-